poloclub/detector-detective/README.md

 # Running Code
 The DetectorDetective.ipynb consists of codes to generate all the visualizations needed.
 Make sure to give an appropriate path name in the file to download the visualizations.
-Datasets folder should have "coco" which in turn should have "annotations" (.json file) and "val2017" (images)
+Datasets folder should have the same structure as shown here

 streamlit run streamlit_visualization.py